 Yes, architecture is a constantly evolving field that requires one to be socially aware and responsible at the same time.
 With new technology, construction material, practices coming up, architects need to be always on their toes to address the demands of the environment and the public at large (building strength, energy consumption, incorporating sustainable materials, etc.).

-5) How do I know if architecture is right for me?
+5. How do I know if architecture course is right for me?

-If you have a good imagination or visualization skills and are interested in studying the technical aspects of building structures, right from its aesthetic elements to planning the design, then architecture might be the right field for you.
+If you have a good imagination or visualisation skills and are interested in studying the technical aspects of building structures, right from its aesthetic elements to planning the design, then architecture course might be the right field for you.

 The main work of architects is to plan, design or create buildings or other structures that are not only sustainable, safe but they must suit the needs of the people who would use them.
 They are involved in all the stages of a construction project, right from the initial discussion with the clients to the final delivery of the completed structure.
 Lastly, architects require specific skills such as designing, managing, supervising, communication, etc.

-After pursuing a degree in B.Arch students choose from the following career options:
+After pursuing architecture courses students choose from the following career options:

 Architects should possess technical and human skills including,

-Some of the common challenges that architects often face are budget constraints, consideration of deadlines, communication gap/issues and designing as well.
+Some of the common challenges that architects often face are budget constraints, consideration of deadlines, communication gaps/issues and designing as well.

 The fee structure of Architecture courses varies across various Study in India partner institutes.
 However, you are advised to check the same at the time of applying.

-Some of the Study in India partner institutes may require additional exams as a part of the eligibility such as SAT I, SAT II, GATE, NATA or IELTS.
+Some of the Study in India partner institutes may require additional exams as a part of the eligibility such as SAT I, SAT II, GATE, NATA or IELTS for architecture degree.
 However, you are recommended to check the specific eligibility at the time of applying.

-Both the courses architecture and fashion designing are fine in their respective areas wherein they are related to each other but not connected.
-It totally depends on your interest when it comes to choosing between architecture and fashion designing.
-If you are interested in planning, design and construction of buildings then go with architecture whereas, if you are interested in creating designs of clothes or other lifestyle accessories then go ahead with fashion designing.
+Both the fashion designing and architecture courses are fine in their respective areas wherein they are related to each other but not connected.
+It totally depends on your interest when it comes to choosing between an architecture degree and fashion designing.
+If you are interested in planning, designing and constructing buildings then go with architecture whereas, if you are interested in creating designs of clothes or other lifestyle accessories then go ahead with fashion designing.